pixelbart/framework/README.md

 I've used the [Nova Framework](https://github.com/nova-framework) for an long time, to build simple and small web applications - but Nova is now to big.
 So i build a simple, easy and unsecure(?) solution for me.
 Without awesome autoloading, without awesome special features.
 Just working for simple and easy web applications or apis.

+**PHP Newbie** -> you are right here!
+It's not to difficult to understand the code.
+**PHP PRO** -> go away!
+Just leave this place OR give some feedback and share your knowledge!

 #### Some points
 - namespaces
 - templates (change template name in config.php and add a new folder in the **templates** folder)